ComplianceAsCode/ComplianceAsCode.github.io/_posts/2021-03-15-tests_howto.md

 - Inside, we see that there is a line containing `# variables = var_accounts_tmout=600` - that indicates that the rule is parametrized, and we force the value of the parameter regardless of the rule's default, or of any possible profile setting.
 [More metadata](https://github.com/ComplianceAsCode/content/tree/master/tests#scenarios-format) are supported.

-Let's look a completely different scenario [missing.fail.sh](https://github.com/ComplianceAsCode/content/blob/master/linux_os/guide/system/bootloader-grub2/non-uefi/grub2_password/tests/missing.fail.sh) - for the [grub2_password](https://github.com/ComplianceAsCode/content/tree/master/linux_os/guide/system/bootloader-grub2/non-uefi/grub2_password) rule - let's check its contents:
+Let's look at a completely different scenario [missing.fail.sh](https://github.com/ComplianceAsCode/content/blob/master/linux_os/guide/system/bootloader-grub2/non-uefi/grub2_password/tests/missing.fail.sh) - for the [grub2_password](https://github.com/ComplianceAsCode/content/tree/master/linux_os/guide/system/bootloader-grub2/non-uefi/grub2_password) rule - and check its contents:

 - There is a `# remediation = none` metadata directive - that one is useful if the rule doesn't have a remediation.
 In that case, the test suite is satisfied enough just after the expected failure occurs.